CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities (building IR dashboards in named platforms), concrete tracked metrics (affected systems, containment status, IOC spread, response timeline), target audience (SOC analysts and leadership), and explicit trigger conditions.
-It uses proper third-person voice and includes domain-specific terminology that practitioners would naturally use.
+This is an excellent skill description that clearly articulates specific capabilities (building IR dashboards in named platforms), concrete tracking targets (affected systems, containment status, IOC spread, response timeline), and explicit trigger conditions.
+It uses proper third-person voice and includes domain-specific terminology that IR professionals would naturally use.
+The description is concise yet comprehensive, making it easy for Claude to distinguish from other skills.

 DimensionReasoningScore